golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 -suf	 input files extention
 ```

-The complete slurm script is called [gfold.sh](/Gfold/gfold.sh) which is stored in the **Gfold** directory.
+The complete slurm script is called [gfold.sh](/Gfold/gfold.sh) which is stored in the **Gfold/** directory.
 By running the Gfold program it will generate the following files, which contains the fold change value between the two conditions.
 ```
 Gfold/
 ├── K32_vs_K23.diff